nimishabhide/apartment_hunter-uiuc-/README.md

 Have used both multiple regressor and XGBoost for prediction.
 I have used two different styles for using regressor.
 The XGBoost algorithm turns out to be the best.
-I have used AWS service (RDS) for storage of data from where I will be extracting data to create a dashboard on Tableau.